thatvirtualboy/HorizonCollector/Readme.md

 ### Please report any issues to Ryan on Twitter ([@thatvirtualboy](http://twitter.com/thatvirtualboy))

-This script gathers Horizon View Client logs.
+This script gathers Horizon View Client logs and has the ability to upload them to VMware Support.
 To run the script:

 1. Copy HorizonCollector.sh to your desktop
 2. Open Terminal (Applications > Terminal)